-Additionally, the headphone could also have a boom mic.
+Additionally, the headphones could also have a boom mic.
 Undoubtedly, this is the most apparent microphone attached to headphones because of its nature.
 Boom mics are commonly found on gaming headsets, so you're not muffled.
 They can be retractable, detachable, and adjustable for optimal comfort.

 Understanding the different microphones that circulate the headphone market makes it easier to identify if your device has one attached.
-However, you should know about the different microphone variations as these could significantly impact audio quality.
+However, you should know about the different microphone variations, as these could significantly impact audio quality.

 MEMS Vs. ECM